SidRoberts/centum/docs/components/queue/index.md

 }
 ```

-This Task can be published from anywhere and consumed from anywhere else in your code.
+This Task can then be published from anywhere and consumed from anywhere else in your code.
 One typical use case is publishing a Task from within a Controller and then consuming it in a Command:

 ```php